 Clenching during weight-lifting or heavy work should be avoided.
 A mouthguard can be used as a reminder when clenching is not easy to stop voluntarily.
-If you look at Arnold during his career, he manages to keep his jaw down by using an open mouth screaming motion when working out.
+If you look at Arnold during his career, he keeps his jaw down by using an open-mouth screaming motion when working out.
 Still, you can see, during his heavier times, especially in the late 70s, his jaw gets fuller but goes back down after he stops competing.

 People do this quite unconsciously.
 I have many competitive athletes and executives who rhythmically clench while I’m working on them.
 When I mention it, they are usually surprised that they were doing it.

 A little gentle pressure while opening your mouth to stretch can offer great relief here.
 I’ve done that many times when it is bothering me.